Belter Creole: Tenses and aspects

-The language has 3 basic tenses which are the past, the present, and the future.
+The language has three basic tenses which are the past, the present, and the future.
 Sentences without tense indicators are in the present tense.
 For example: mi showxa, which means I speak.
 The past tense is indicated by adding ta after the pronoun.
 For example: mi ta showxa, which means I spoke.
 The future tense is indicated by adding gonya after the pronoun.
 For example: mi gonya showxa, which means I will speak.

-It also has 3 grammatical aspects, which are the continuous, the habitual, and the perfective.
+It also has three grammatical aspects, which are the continuous, the habitual, and the perfective.
 The continuous aspect specifies incomplete action or state in progress at a specific time.
 It is indicated by adding ando after the pronoun.
 For example: mi ando showxa, which means I am speaking.
 The habitual aspect specifies an action as occurring habitually.
 It is indicated by adding tili after the pronoun.
 For example: mi tili showxa, which means I regularly speak.
 The perfective aspect specifies an action viewed as a simple whole.
 It is indicated by adding finyish after the pronoun.
-For example, mi finyish showxa, which means I have/had spoken.
+For example, mi finyish showxa, which means I have spoken, and mi ta finyish showxa which means I had spoken.

 When indicators of both tense and aspect are present in the sentence, the tense indicator is put before the aspect's one.
 For example: mi ta ando showxa, which means, I was speaking.

 Sentence structure

 The sentence structure of Belter Creole is subject–verb–object, which means that the subject comes first, the verb second, and the object third.
-It also has the zero copula, the phenomenon where the subject is joined to the predicate without overt marking of this relationship.
-For example, in the sentence: mi nadzhush, which means, I am tired, but in the literal translation would mean I tired.
+It also has the zero copula, the phenomenon in which the subject is joined to the predicate without overt marking of this relationship.
+For example, in the sentence: mi nadzhush, which means I am tired, but in the literal translation would mean I tired.

 Forming questions

-The questions are formed by adding the word ke at the end of the statement sentence.
+The questions are formed by adding the word ke at the end of the sentence.
 For example, the sentence "To showxa lang Belta", which means You speak Belter Creole, after transforming it into the "To showxa lang Belta, ke?", will mean "Do you speak Belter Creole?".

-When asking a question, on which both speakers agree, keyá, meaning isn't it, is used instead.
-For example, sentence "To showxa lang Belta, keyá?" means "You speak Belter Creole, don't you?".
+When asking a question on which both speakers agree, keyá, meaning is it not, is used instead.
+For example, the sentence "To showxa lang Belta, keyá?" means "You speak Belter Creole, do you not?".

 The questions containing interrogatives do not require the addition of the word ke.
-Aforementioned words are:
+These words are: